Skip to content

 printf("C string: %s\n", result.c_str()); // 和 C API 无障碍交互

-std::string_view (C++17) does not own the string data; it only holds a pointer and a length, essentially wrapping (const char*, size_t).
-It is zero-copy when passing arguments and is compatible with both C strings and std::string.
+std::string_view (C++17) does not own string data; it only holds a pointer and a length, essentially encapsulating (const char*, size_t).
+Passing it involves zero-copy, and it is compatible with C strings and std::string.
 However, note that it does not own the data—a string_view pointing to a temporary object is a classic dangling reference trap.

 With these two tools, strcpy, strcat, sprintf, and strlen should basically never appear directly in C++ code.
-Of course, when interacting with C APIs, or in extremely resource-constrained embedded environments, these functions are still necessary—which is why we spent an entire tutorial learning them.
+Of course, when interacting with C APIs or in extremely resource-constrained embedded environments, these functions are still necessary—which is why we spent an entire article learning them.

 Common Pitfalls